Frequently asked Snowglide Questions

 Depends on the edge you are working on.
-Once the angles on your skis are “set” it takes 3 to 4 passes to reestablish sharpness.
+Once the angles on your skis are “set” it takes 2 to 3 passes to refresh the edge sharpness.
 Tuning once per week with the machine it takes typically 2 or 3 passes to get regain sharpness.

 Skis new to your Snowglide depends on the starting angles.
 We recommend using the Coarse stone to reduce your time and wear on the Medium stone.
 The Medium stone does not remove a lot of material therefore we recommend a Coarse stone to “set the angle” this typically will take 5 to 10 passes…maybe more on new ski starting from 90 degrees.
 Since the Medium stone does not remove a lot of material and the fact that the Snowglide machine’s angles are extremely precise it can seem that the machine is not sharpening the edge…it can take several passes for the precise angle to “cut all the way” to the end of the edge.
 You can visually see the edge grind in the width of the metal edge.
 It needs to come all the way out to the end to be sharpening the edge.
 Until it does it you will still be in the process of setting the angle and not actually sharpening the tip of the edge.

 - Machine does not seem to get edge sharp anymore